Stock Markets Diverge Before More Key Earnings - UrduPoint

 Tokyo's key Nikkei index ended flat.

-In Europe, Paris and Frankfurt dropped in late morning deals.
-London steadied, managing to avoid an overall loss as shares in AstraZeneca rallied after the drugs giant had a lung cancer treatment approved in the United States.
+In Europe, Frankfurt dipped and Paris ended flat.
+London edged higher, managing to avoid an overall loss as shares in AstraZeneca rallied after the drugs giant had a lung cancer treatment approved in the United States.

-"The US markets will be closed on Monday in observance of Presidents' Day... but China is back after a week-long holiday, and we will have earnings from Nvidia in mid-week," noted Fawad Razaqzada, market analyst at City Index trading group.
+"The US markets will be closed on Monday...but China is back after a week-long holiday, and we will have earnings from Nvidia in mid-week," noted Fawad Razaqzada, market analyst at City Index trading group.

 "Investors have continually ignored the Fed's consistent pushback against expectations of an early rate cut.
 Instead, they have chosen to concentrate on mostly stronger earnings and the AI optimism, taking advantage of the bullish momentum to drive stocks higher.